-For the special resolutions to be adopted, at least 75% of the voting rights exercised on each special resolution must be exercised in favour thereof.
+For the special resolutions numbers 1 to 3 to be adopted, at least 75% of the voting rights exercised on each special resolution must be exercised in favour thereof.

 Special resolution number 1

 "Resolved that in terms of section 66(9) of the Act, the Company be and is hereby authorised to pay remuneration to its nonexecutive directors for their services as non-executive directors as listed below."